3D Gaussian Splatting in Robotics: A Survey: Application of 3DGS in Robotics

+Most 3DGS segmentation methods currently depend on the SAM model~\cite{kirillov2023segment} to supply 2D semantic labels for open-vocabulary segmentation.
+However, since the SAM model ensures semantic consistency only within individual images, corresponding semantic regions across different images may not align consistently, leading to ambiguities in 3D semantic modeling.
+To address this, existing 3DGS methods use priors, contrastive learning, or 3D spatial association techniques to achieve multi-view semantic consistency in 3D semantic segmentation.
 Prior-based methods employ pretrained tracker~\cite{cheng2023tracking} or input multi-view consistent 2D masks to propagate and associate masks across views.
 Gaussian Grouping~\cite{ye2023gaussian} utilizes a 2D identity loss and a 3D regularization loss for Gaussian optimization, leveraging the coherent segmentation across views.
 SAGD~\cite{hu2024semantic} incorporates a Gaussian decomposition module to address boundary roughness in 3D segmentation.
 CoSSegGaussians~\cite{dou2024cosseggaussians} designs a multi-scale spatial and semantic Gaussian features fusion module to achieve compact segmentation.
 CLIP-GS~\cite{liao2024clip} introduces coherent semantic regularization by incorporating the semantics of adjacent views to eliminate semantic ambiguity within the same object.
 SA4D~\cite{ji2024segment} introduces a temporal identity feature field to learn Gaussians’ identity information across time for 4D segmentation.
 GaussianBeV~\cite{chabot2024gaussianbev} transforms image features into bird's-eye view (BEV) Gaussian representation for BEV segmentation in an end-to-end manner.

 Contrastive learning works align features of corresponding masks while separating features of different masks in the embedding space to achieve cross-view semantic consistency.
 For semantic gaussian optimization, SAGA~\cite{cen2023saga} introduces the correspondence loss based on the principle that pixels with a higher intersection over union (IoU) should have more similar features.
 OpenGaussian~\cite{wu2024opengaussian} proposes an intra-mask smoothing loss and inter-mask contrastive loss to promote feature diversity among different instances.
 CGC~\cite{silva2024contrastive} presents a spatial-similarity regularization loss to enforce the spatial continuity of feature vectors, addressing misclassification in regions where the scene is not well observed.
 Moreover, RT-GS2~\cite{jurca2024rt} fuses view-dependent features extracted from images and view-independent 3D Gaussian features obtained from contrastive learning to enhance semantic consistency across different views.
 Click-Gaussian~\cite{choi2024click} incorporates coarse-to-fine level features into Gaussian and clusters global features from noisy 2D segments across views to enhance global semantic consistency.